ZehelSitchel/homeassistant_dashboard/README.md

 Kitchen Selected
 <img width="1428" alt="Buttons_Kitchen" src="https://github.com/ZehelSitchel/homeassistant_dashboard/assets/6528720/c0b7be11-ee5f-44a8-8888-8acf647a0466">

 First I had to make a boolean entity for each room.
 I like to keep my configuration.yaml as clean as possible.
-So, I created a new document, input_boolean.yaml, and created the entities there.
+So, I created a new document, [input_boolean.yaml](https://github.com/ZehelSitchel/homeassistant_dashboard/blob/main/input_boolean.yaml), and created the entities there.
+I also created a [custom_lights.yaml](https://github.com/ZehelSitchel/homeassistant_dashboard/blob/main/custom_lights.yaml) for the light groups.

 Second I created a grid card with 3 columns for the three rooms.
-Each button is the boolean entity for the room.
+Each button is the input_boolean entity for the room.
+Then each set of cards are created for each room as conditional cards with grids, buttons, or tiles.

+That's pretty much it.